 - 1. Only those projects which qualify under Kansas law will be eligible for IRB financing.
 The City shall look more favorably upon projects that support the targeted industries listed in Section 1-2103, above. - 2.
-The proposed project shall achieve one or more of the following public benefits: - (A) meet the economic development goals of the City as set forth in this policy and the Comprehensive Plan of Lawrence and Douglas County; - (B) enhance Downtown Lawrence; - (C) promote infill through the development of vacant lots, the rehabilitation of deteriorated properties or the adaptive reuse of historic properties; - (D) incorporate environmentally sustainable elements into the design and operation of the facility; or - (E) provide other public benefits to the community, particularly as set forth in the Comprehensive Plan of Lawrence and Douglas County. - 3.
+The proposed project shall achieve one or more of the following public benefits: - (A) meet the economic development goals of the City as set forth in this policy and the Comprehensive Plan of Lawrence and Douglas County; - (B) enhance Downtown Lawrence; - (C) promote infill through the development of vacant lots, the rehabilitation of deteriorated properties or the adaptive reuse of historic properties; - (D) incorporate environmentally sustainable elements into the design and operation of the facility; or - (E) provide other public benefits to the community, particularly as set forth in the Comprehensive Plan of Lawrence and Douglas County. - (E)(F) For projects unrelated to primary job creation or affordable housing, the proposed project results in a combined positive cost-benefit ratio of 1:1.25 or greater over a 15 year period, as determined by the City adopted benefit-cost model. - 3.
 The prospective tenant shall show the financial capacity to complete the proposed project and successfully market the bonds.